The Importance of Patents in the Fight Against Counterfeiting

 What is a patent?

 A patent is one type of intellectual property.
 Unlike the other types of intellectual property such as copyright, designs and trademarks it is focused on technical matters and protects the way something is made or works.
-Patents are often seen as complex documents which are difficult to understand but in simple terms, they are an agreement between an inventor and the government of a country, in which the inventor agrees to publish his or her invention, and in return the government agrees to give the inventor exclusivity on the use of the invention for a limited time.
+Patents are often seen as complex documents which are difficult to understand but in simple terms, they are an agreement between an inventor and the government of a country, in which the inventor agrees to publish his or her invention, and in return, the government agrees to give the inventor exclusivity on the use of the invention for a limited time.
 To get granted this exclusivity the technical idea behind the patent must be new and must not have been disclosed to the public anywhere in the world.
 The idea must also be inventive and not just a simple modification of a known idea.

 Why Do Companies File Patents?

 Through the granting of a limited monopoly period the patent system rewards companies who invest in R&D and strive to create new products and processes.
 Once a company has a patent protecting its technology it has control over how that technology is exploited in the market.
 The granted monopoly allows companies to stop competitors from making/selling/using their protected technology.
 Alternatively, the company can grant licenses to allow its competitors to use the technology in exchange for a license fee.
-Ultimately patents are valuable commercial assets which protect a company’s investment in innovation and increase their competitive advantage.
+Ultimately patents are valuable commercial assets which protect a company’s investment in innovation and increase its competitive advantage.

 What is the benefit to you?